Background pattern

 • hair loss (alopecia),

-• irregular menstrual bleeding including heavy bleeding (menorrhagia), light bleeding (hypomenorrhea), irregular bleeding (oligomenorrhea) and absence of bleeding (amenorrhea),
+• irregular menstrual bleeding including heavy bleeding (menorrhagia), light bleeding (hypomenorrhea), irregular bleeding (oligomenorrhea), and absence of bleeding (amenorrhea),

 • spotting (vaginal bleeding and metrorrhagia),

-• menstrual pain (dysmenorrhea), pelvic pain,
+• painful menstruation (dysmenorrhea), pelvic pain,

 • vaginal discharge,